Inference power pilot: NVL72 fleet power management

 7. Service KPI table — baseline vs. managed values for each row of Inference service KPIs.

-8. Plots — overall observed power vs. constraint over time; per-GPU set_limit vs. observed GPU power for a sample of nodes; (optional) per-rack node-efficiency histograms.
+9. Plots — overall observed power vs. constraint over time; requested, effective, and applied GPU limits vs. observed GPU power; host CPU utilization; and optional per-rack node-efficiency histograms.

 If compliance stays clean, aggregate output tokens/sec rises materially, and latency percentiles remain inside your agreed bands, you have a documented case that the pilot configuration met its goals.
 If not, capture the same package of telemetry before changing topology, policy, or workload shape so the next iteration is evidence-driven.